 - Avoid using paper towels in public toilets.
 I just air dry my hands.

 - Switch kitchen paper towels for cotton or microfiber towels.

 - Buy food in bulk.

 - Switch paper tissues for handkerchiefs.
-I though it is gonna be horrible but I actually love it.
+I thought it is gonna be horrible but I actually love it.

-- Buy toilet paper from recycled materials or, even better, instal a bidet sprayer.
+- Buy toilet paper from recycled materials or, even better, install a bidet sprayer.
 I have been thinking about investing into this (if anyone wants to buy me an awkward present).

 - Go digital with your notebooks, journals and whatever you are using to organise yourself.
 I like Evernote, Dropbox, Google Calendar, and just plain old Word documents, Excell sheets and file folders.

 - Do not print if possible, but if you have to then print it on both sides with a small font.